gmc-code/PC-Microbit-Extension/docs/bots/bot_radio/bot_radio_v2.rst

 | For increasing speed backward, send: B, C, D
 | Tilt backwards more and more.

-| For increasing speed left, send: L, M, N
+| For increasing tightness of turn left, send: L, M, N
 | Tilt left more and more.

-| For increasing speed right, send: R, S, T
+| For increasing tightness of turn right, send: R, S, T
 | Tilt right more and more.

+| To force a stop, hold down the A button.
+| To force a short spin to left, hold down the B button.

 .. code-block:: python